Ed-Fi-Exchange-OSS/LMS-Toolkit/src/lms-ds-loader/README.md

 The application processes each file in the input file system by date order, as indicated in the file name.
 If a record is in a file one day, and missing on the next day, then the system "soft deletes" that record by setting the current timestamp into the `deletedat` column.
+Similarly, if a previously soft deleted record reappears later, the record is "un-soft deleted" and updated with any new values.

 This functionality requires that a root level directory only contains files for one LMS provider.
 Thus if an education organization uses multiple LMS providers, then each LMS Extractor needs to write files to a separate, dedicated directory, and the LMS DS Loader must be run once for each extractor's output directory.

-Limitations as of March 2021:
+Limitations as of April 2021:

 * Data loads only supports SQL Server (tested on MSSQL 2019).
-* Only supports loading User files.
-* Does not perform updates or deletes, and will throw an error if trying to reload an existing record.

 ## Getting Started